DevExpress-Examples/XAF_Security_E4908/EFCore/ASP.NetCore/Blazor.WebAssembly/Readme.md

    }
    ```

-4. Add a command column with new, edit and delete commands to the DxGrid and implement logic required process CRUD operations.
+4. Add a command column with _New_, _Edit_ and _Delete_ commands to the DxGrid and implement logic required process CRUD operations.

    _Pages/FetchData.razor_:
    ```razor